 “In tectonics, we are always trying to use rivers to say something about uplift,” Avouac says.
 “In this case, we used a paleocanyon that was carved by a river.
 It’s a nice example where by recovering the geometry of the bottom of the canyon, we were able to say how much the range has moved up and when it started moving.”

 The team reports its findings in the current issue of Science.

 Last year, civil engineers from the China Earthquake Administration collected cores by drilling into the valley floor at five locations along the Yarlung Tsangpo River.
 Shortly after, former Caltech graduate student Jing Liu-Zeng, who now works for that administration, returned to Caltech as a visiting associate and shared the core data with Avouac and Dirk Scherler, then a postdoc in Avouac’s group.
 Scherler had previously worked in the far western Himalayas, where the Indus River has cut deeply into the Tibetan Plateau, and immediately recognized that the new data suggested the presence of a paleocanyon.

-Liu-Zeng and Scherler analyzed the core data and found that at several locations there were sedimentary conglomerates, rounded gravel and larger rocks cemented together, that are associated with flowing rivers, until a depth of 800 meters or so, at which point the record clearly indicated bedrock.
-This suggested that the river once carved deeply into the plateau.
+Liu-Zeng and Scherler analyzed the core data and found that at several locations there were sedimentary conglomerates, rounded gravel, and larger rocks cemented together, that are associated with flowing rivers, until a depth of 800 meters (2,600 feet) or so, at which point the record clearly indicated bedrock.
+This suggested that the river was once carved deeply into the plateau.